 Social media marketing has turned into a big thing in recent years.
 But, it’s also something of a minefield.
-Many organisations appreciate that they need to have a social media presence, however, working out how to use these influential channels to best effect can be the tricky part.
+Many organizations appreciate that they need to have a social media presence, however, working out how to use these influential channels to the best effect can be the tricky part.

 Compounding this problem is the fact that social media is still very much in its infancy.
 As users, we’re still figuring it out.
-There are many pitfalls, plenty of examples of misuse.
+There are many pitfalls and plenty of examples of misuse.

 This can be more than a little off-putting for businesses.